 8. Sega Nomad

 It was big, chunky, but allowed true Genesis fans to take their cartridges out on the go.
 This saved them a lot of money because those that liked the Game Gear just had to wait a while, and they wouldn’t have to buy new games.

-But now, in 2020, this thing is a rare find, especially if it’s boxed.
-We’ve been wanting to buy one for years, but they’re north of $200 unboxed, and even then we’ll need to buy games!
+But now, in 2020, this thing is a rare find, especially if it comes boxed.
+We’ve been wanting to buy one for years, but they’re north of $200 unboxed, and even then, we’ll need to buy games!

 9. Game & Watch